c-mart/dontmoderateme/planning.md

 ## Deploy Concerns
 Deploy playbook should run database migration upgrade at the end to apply any schema changes (or should I do that manually?)

-User settings: time zone
-- view to display and update user settings
-- default settings when a user is created
-- new table for this or update existing user model?

-I have a minimum functional prototype.
-What now?
-- Database migrations, user settings with time zone
 - Write tests

-Switching from SQLite to PostgreSQL made my tests work again!

 ## Design concerns
 - If user associated with a monitor is manually deleted from DB, or monitor associated with a check is deleted from DB, things go wrong.
 Delete all "child" objects when deleting user or monitor.